osiweb/unified_retro_keyboard/firmware/asdf/README.md

 ## Compiling and configuration

+### Changing project name and version number.

+- Edit the file "CMakeLists.txt"
+- You will see a "project" section near the beginning of the file.
+You can change the project name from "asdf" to whatever you like, and change the version number as you see fit.
+These values will be used to name the resulting hex files, and also to name the download links in the GitHub page, if you choose to create one.

 ### building using github actions:

 If you have commit privileges to the repository, or if you have your own fork,